 Meet Mpiima Mugambe

 As a Mental Health Professional on the Crisis Team at DESC, I work directly with individuals facing homelessness, addiction, and mental health challenges.
-I founded Immigrant Guide to support immigrants and refugees navigating life in the U.S. And as an instructor at the University of Washington School of Social Work, I train future social workers to lead with empathy and equity.
+I founded Immigrant Guide to support immigrants and refugees navigating life in the U.S. As an instructor at the University of Washington School of Social Work, I train future social workers to lead with empathy and equity.

 My advocacy has taken me from the streets of Lynnwood to the halls of Congress, where I’ve worked on securing funding for HIV/AIDS prevention, housing initiatives, and human rights protections.

-Now, I am running for Lynnwood City Council because I believe in a city where every resident—regardless of background—can thrive.
+Now, I am running for Lynnwood City Council because I believe in a city where every resident regardless of background can thrive.
 Together, we can build a stronger, more inclusive Lynnwood that works for everyone.

 A Lynnwood for All